chef-boneyard/chef-web-docs-2016/includes_server_monitor/includes_server_monitor_analytics_zookeeper.rst

       2015-03-18_21:49:12.54474 at org.apache.zookeeper.server.persistence.FileTxnSnapLog.restore(FileTxnSnapLog.java:158)
       2015-03-18_21:49:12.54475 at org.apache.zookeeper.server.ZKDatabase.loadDataBase(ZKDatabase.java:223)

-   This type of log pattern indicates that the data store for |zookeeper| is full, is no longer ingesting data, and must be cleaned up.
+   This type of log pattern indicates that the data store for |zookeeper| has been corrupted as a result of it being full, is no longer ingesting data, and must be cleaned up.

 #.
 Shut down the |chef analytics| machine: